How To Prepare For Biking 'La Ruta de las Cascadas'

-The ‘Route of Waterfalls’ is a great full-day activity that costs you under $10.
-Here’s how to plan the day:
+Biking along the ‘Route of Waterfalls’ in Banos is a great full-day activity that costs you under $20.

-Grab yourself a bike from one of the many places in town – they are all $5 to rent for the whole day and they provide helmets, a bike lock, and a repair kit.
+Renting a bike should cost around $10 for the whole day and you will also be provided with helmets, a bike lock, and a repair kit.

-There’s a total of 6 waterfalls you can stop at including the biggest one and one of the towns most popular attractions – Pailon del Diablo (The Devil’s Cauldron).
+There’s a total of 6 waterfalls you can stop at including the biggest and best one – Pailon del Diablo (The Devil’s Cauldron).

 Here are the 6 main waterfalls to stop at: